resource-watch/slate/source/includes/api/_user_management.md

 Keep in mind that not all endpoints support both formats, and will output either HTML or JSON, no matter which `Content-Type` value you provide.

-## A note on UI elements

-This section covers endpoints that generate human-facing elements, like login pages or reset passwords emails.
-Some elements of these interfaces can be configured to match specific projects identities (RW, GFW, etc).
-To specify which project your requests come from, you can add an optional `origin` query parameter to your requests, with the name of the application.
-If matching visual elements exist, they will be used in the resulting interfaces displayed to the user.

 ## General notes on RW API users

 User accounts in the RW API work pretty much like you would expect: you create a user account, login with it, and use it on your day-to-day interactions to access certain actions and associate certain RW API resources with it.